-That night was the first time I truly came upon the little boy that lives inside me, that still carries all the insecurities and awkwardnesses of my childhood, that still has no idea how to operate in the world, that still finds a way to influence my thoughts and behaviors today without me realizing it.
+That night was the first time I truly came upon the little boy that lives inside me that still finds a way to influence my thoughts and behaviors today without me realizing it.

 Is it possible that the most effective way to bring about the respectful and caring behavior we so want is to tolerate behaviors that we find deeply intolerant and intolerable?

 Let us first and foremost be open to possibility.
 Because the future we want and need is one that has not yet been fully imagined.

 What depths of wisdom, peace, and purpose can I activate simply by becoming more aware of who I already am, understanding my core essence, and living it as deeply as I can every day?

 The higher wisdom is in discerning what is needed for a given moment and being flexible enough to offer the moment what it needs, whether it be radical compassion, tough love, or better yet, both.

 Coexist!
 Is the best we can strive for?
 Is this really such an inspiring rally cry for progressives around the world?
 Is the best we can do simply to tolerate one another?

 Young people, you have more power than you think.
 Please keep dreaming up a world that makes older generations afraid, nervous, and confused.
 Please keep dreaming up a world that most of us don’t believe is possible.

 By simply being more willing and able to be honest with myself, to let myself be my own teacher, to absorb and embrace the truths that are already within me, but which are inconvenient – doorways are opening up left and right.